ulises-casero-dev/pos_system/README.md

-# POS System - Punto de Venta para Supermercado
+# POS System - Supermarket Point of Sale

-Este proyecto es una aplicación backend desarrollada con **Java y Spring Boot**, orientada a simular el sistema de registro y cobro de compras en un supermercado.
-Incluye la gestión de roles de usuario y lógica de descuentos.
+This project is a backend application developed with **Java and Spring Boot**, designed to simulate the checkout and purchase registration system in a supermarket.
+It includes user role management and discount logic.

-## Tecnologías utilizadas
+## Technologies Used

 - Java 17
 - Spring Boot